aknuds1/bankai/README.md

 Bankai respects `.babelrc` and [`.browserslistrc`](https://github.com/ai/browserslist) files.

 Some newer JavaScript features require loading an extra library; `async/await` being the clearest example.
-To enable this features, the `babel-polyfill` library needs to be included in your application's root (e.g. `index.js`).
+To enable such features, the `babel-polyfill` library needs to be included in your application's root (e.g. `index.js`).

 ```js